US heat wave just warming up for long and scorching weekend

 “We definitely aren’t doing outside activities for the afternoon and evening, even though they want to sometimes,” said Boeckman, who has 6-year-old twins and a 3 year old.
 They’re “playing early, (getting) lots of water and hydration, (and) staying in the shade when we are outside.”

-But both Boeckman and Knoll grew up in central Missouri, and Boeckman said the area typically gets a heat wave in mid-to-late July.

-“I’m honestly surprised it hasn’t been hot like this before,” Knoll said of this summer.

-Steve Owen, of Roeland Park, Kansas, said he doesn’t expect to spend much time outside this weekend.
-The 54-year-old bus driver dumped water on his head to stay cool Wednesday while waiting to pick up a day care group from the local pool.
+Steve Owen, a 54-year-old bus driver from Roeland Park, Kansas, dumped water on his head to stay cool Wednesday while waiting to pick up a day care group from the local pool.

 “I’m usually revived and feeling much better,” he said after drenching himself.
 “That usually gets me through.”